dychen1/sensors_api/README.md

 ## Overview

-This API is written with FastAPI.
+This API is written with FastAPI using *> Python 3.11*.
 It is meant to provide CRUD (no update endpoint implemented yet) operations services for sensors stored in a relational database with a default dialect of `mysql`.

 Upon startup, the application creates a pool of connection with the database using SQLAlchemy ORM engine.
 All operations against the database are wrapped in a transaction (code found in `src/utils/database_utils.py`)